limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 Since I can't access the default `/var/log/apache2/access.log`, there is a possibility that the access log could be defined elsewhere, perhaps even somewhere near.

-Using `fuzz.sh`, I was able to map out this location.
+Using `quickhits.txt` from SecLists with `fuzz.sh`, I was able to map out this location.

 ```
 # ./fuzz.sh "/var/www/html/theEther.comFUZZ" "^[0-9]" /usr/share/seclists/Discovery/Web_Content/quickhits.txt